 (4) "Threshold Amount" means

-(i) {25} [100] Million United States Dollars (or its equivalent in any other currencies) in relation to Party A and Party A's Credit Support Provider; and
+(i) {25} 50 Million United States Dollars (or its equivalent in any other currencies) in relation to Party A and Party A's Credit Support Provider; and [UNDER CONSIDERATION BY ENRON]

-(ii) {25} [50] Million United States Dollars (or its equivalent in any other currencies) in relation to Party B and Party B’s Credit Support Provider.
+(ii) {25} [50] Million United States Dollars (or its equivalent in any other currencies) in relation to Party B. [EXELON TO CONSIDER]

-provided, that, such Threshold Amount shall apply individually and not collectively with respect to each entity set forth above notwithstanding anything to the contrary set forth in Section 5(a)(vi) of the Master Agreement.

 (d) The "Credit Event Upon Merger" provisions of Section 5(b)(iv), as amended herein, will apply to Party A and Party B.